-EU institutions produce thousands of documents at various stages of the decision making process which need to be carefully interpreted and analysed in the appropriate institutional context.
-The availability of EU documents is regulated by the right of public ACCESS to documents of the EU institutions (EU regulation No 1049/2001).
+EU institutions produce thousands of documents at various stages of the decision making process.
+The availability of EU documents is regulated by the right of public access to European Parliament, Council and Commission documents (EU regulation No 1049/2001).

 EU documents available online are not centralised in a single database or website.